borgbase/docs.borgbase.com/setup/synology.md

 It's possible to install Borg Backup on a Synology NAS device and use it for offsite backups to [BorgBase.com](https://www.borgbase.com).
 The following steps don't require terminal access and will set up a new regular task in the DSM web interface.

-**Update Sept 2020**: The SynoCommunity Borg package now includes Borgmatic.
-So the wrapper script below is not needed any more.
-The best way is to keep a normal Borgmatic config file in `/root/.config/borgmatic/config.yaml` and the SSH key in `/root/.ssh`.
-Then run this as daily task: `/usr/local/bin/borgmatic`.
-The benefit is that Borgmatic will also take care of pruning.
-You can find a Borgmatic sample file for each repo in your BorgBase account under *Setup*.
+**Update Sept 2020**: An earlier version of this tutorial described a setup using only Borg.
+Since this year, Borgmatic is included in the Synology Borg package, which makes setup much easier.
+To avoid using the command line, this tutorial puts the SSH key and Borgmatic config into a hidden share on the data directory.
+Alternatively these files could also kept under `/root/.config/borgmatic/config.yaml` and `/root/.ssh`.

-## Step 1 - Install Borg Backup
+## Step 1 - Install Borg Backup and Borgmatic

 [SynoCommunity](https://synocommunity.com) provides an updated Borg package for DSM.
+It also includes [Borgmatic](https://torsion.org/borgmatic/), which is a wrapper around Borg to manage configs, pruning and repo checks.

 To install it, follow the steps outlined on their [website](https://synocommunity.com/#easy-install) or below:

 1. Log into the web interface
 2. Choose *Package Center*